pagekit/docs/getting-started/file-structure.md

       packages                // packages temporal files
       sessions                // file based user sessions
       temp                    // general temporal files
     .htaccess                 // the Apache configuration file.
 Make sure is always there if using Apache CHANGELOG.md              // the Pagekit changelog file
-    config.php               // the Pagekit configuration file generated during the installation pagekit.db               // the database file only present if using SQLite
+    config.php                // the Pagekit configuration file generated during the installation pagekit                   // the CLI entry point
+    pagekit.db                // the database file only present if using SQLite